Unique Attractions in Houston

 Houston's Beer Can House and Other Unique Spaces

 Some of Houston's best loved gems remain under the radar for even Houston's most loyal visitors.
 People willing to explore will find folk art museums, art that is presented through moving vehicles and beer cans.
-Houston is a city that celebrates the art in all people, and that philoposphy is evident in each funky location on this list.
+Houston is a city that celebrates the art in all people, and that philosophy is evident in each funky location on this list.

 Don't forget to check out the exclusive savings for these unique Houston experiences.